 All IOLs, whether they be monofocal, monofocal Toric, multifocal or extended range of vision, have an additional benefit.
 Besides correcting vision, these lens implants also protect against harmful ultraviolet (UV) wavelength damaging light rays.

 At Berks Eye Physicians & Surgeons, Drs.
-Izzo, Tellez and Calder provide personalized care for each cataract surgery patient.
+Izzo, Tellez, Calder, Pierson, and Nicholas provide personalized care for each cataract surgery patient.
 The patient is guided through his or her entire experience by the doctors and Berks Eye’s staff of highly trained and skilled technicians.

 Berks Eye Physicians & Surgeons’ patients enjoy the comfort and convenience of having their cataract surgery performed locally at Berkshire Eye Surgery Center in Wyomissing.
 Berkshire Eye Surgery Center is owned and operated by the ophthalmologists of Berks Eye Physicians & Surgeons, and is the area’s only ambulatory surgical center devoted solely to advanced vision correction procedures.

-To schedule a one-on-one consultation with Dr. Domenic C. Izzo, Jr., Dr. Francisco L. Tellez or Dr. Peter D. Calder and learn more about your vision correction options, please contact Berks Eye Physicians & Surgeons at (800) 653-5025.
+To schedule a one-on-one consultation with Dr. Domenic C. Izzo, Jr., Dr. Francisco L. Tellez, Dr. Peter D. Calder, Dr. Kasey L. Pierson, or Dr. Benjamin Nicholas, and learn more about your vision correction options, please contact Berks Eye Physicians & Surgeons at (800) 653-5025.